How to Tickle a Dog? – Itsaboutdog

 How to Tickle a Dog?- Tickling is an involuntary act that all dog owners find themselves doing when they see their dogs lying on their backs with their stomachs exposed.

-The cute squirming elicited by simply wiggling your fingers over your pet’s body is endearing to watch.
+Watching the cute squirming by simply wiggling your fingers over your pet’s body is endearing.
 Tickling is a fun way to spend some time with your dog indoors.

-However, as a new dog owner, you may find yourself wondering how to tickle a dog without aggravating it.
+However, as a new dog owner, you may wonder how to tickle a dog without aggravating it.

-While it is fun to tickle, you may be concerned if tickling your dog is a comfortable experience for it.
-It provides mental stimulation but can only be done for a couple of minutes at the most.
+While it is fun to tickle, you may be concerned if tickling your dog is a comfortable experience.
+It provides mental stimulation but can only be done for a few minutes.
 Depending on your dog’s behavior, it may or may not prefer tickled.

 Are Dogs Ticklish?

-The response to tickles is an involuntary reaction caused in the midst of light rubbing or scratching your dog’s body when you reach a spot that makes them react differently to the rest of the rubbing session.
+The response to tickles is an involuntary reaction caused by light rubbing or scratching your dog’s body when you reach a spot that makes them react differently to the rest of the rubbing session.

-Responding to tickles is a feature that has been observed in various animal species like apes, rats, penguins, and dogs.
+Responding to tickles is a feature observed in various animal species like apes, rats, penguins, and dogs.

-There are two kinds of tickles that bring out different reactions; knismesis and gargalesis.
-Knismesis is the light tickle that is similar to the movement of bugs on the skin and causes goosebumps and involuntary reflexes.
-Gargalesis is a stronger motion on the skin that causes laughter.
+Two kinds of tickles bring out different reactions: knismesis and gargalesis.
+Knismesis is a light tickle similar to the movement of bugs on the skin and causes goosebumps and involuntary reflexes.
+Gargalesis is a more vigorous motion on the skin that causes laughter.

 How Do Dogs Respond to Tickling?

 Tickling provides stimulation to the nerves, resulting in a reaction.
-Dogs respond differently to tickles as compared to humans.
+Dogs respond differently to tickles than humans.
 While humans react to tickles with laughter, dogs do not giggle or laugh.

 According to research, dogs must be light on the skin to respond to your tickles.